London Is The Place For Me

 A Story I Am In: James Berry Benefit

 Acclaimed poet James Berry celebrated 90 years of poetry, stories and song in 2014.
-James was diagnosed with Alzheimer’s disease nine years ago and has been in residential care for over two years.
+James was diagnosed with Alzheimer’s disease in 2004 and has been in residential care since 2012.
 During that time he has been in five different care homes and has spent four months in hospital.
 Despite the serious nature of his illness he continues to enjoy listening to poetry and talking about everything under the sun.

 The line-up featured John Agard, Hannah Lowe, Andrew Motion, Linton Kwesi Johnson, Grace Nichols, Roger McGough, Michael Rosen, Inua Ellams, Keith Waithe, Michael Horovitz, Susanna Howard, Myra Barrs, Melanie Abrahams, James Ingham, Dean Atta, Philip Cowell, and Lovers Rock Monologues (featuring Janet Kay, Victor Romero Evans and Carroll Thompson).
 The event was hosted by Ian McMillan.

 The event was created by The James Berry Fundraising Project, a Collective of those who are close to James and supporters of his work, Myra Barrs, Susanna Howard, Hannah Lowe and Melanie Abrahams.
 The event was produced by Renaissance One with partners Living Word, English Pen and The Tabernacle.